Tahmeed27/UWScheduler/README.md

-# starterhacksproject
+# UWScheduler
-Project for starterhacks
+ A web application to optimize scheduling for UW students by generating a conflict-free schedule while prioritizing professor ratings